LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 where $\rho, c_{p}, T, t, k, H,$ and $y$ are the density [ $kg/m^3$ ], the specific heat capacity [ $J/kg/K$ ], the temperature [ $K$ ], the time [ $s$ ], the thermal conductivity [ $W/m/K$ ], the heat generation rate per mass [ $W/kg$ ], and the depth [ $m$ ], respectively.

-A proper conservative finite difference scheme means that the 1-D vertical heat flux $q_y$ and the thermal conductivity $k$ are defined on the vertices, where $q_x$ is defined as:
+A proper conservative finite difference scheme means that the 1-D vertical heat flux $q_y$ and the thermal conductivity $k$ are defined on the vertices, where $q_y$ is defined as:

 $\begin{equation}
 \left. q_{y,m} = -k_m \frac{\partial T}{\partial y}\right\vert_{m},\ \textrm{for}\ m = 1:nv,